 All Mercedes C-Class models come with a three-year, unlimited mileage warranty that can be extended for a variable fee depending on individual circumstances.
 BMW and Audi both have similar set-ups but do have mileage limits that come into effect in years three, four and five on their vehicles.

 The C-Class works on the condition-based servicing system Mercedes has had in place on almost all of its cars since the late 1990s.
 It’s therefore dependent on driving style how often your Mercedes is in the dealership.

 Regular short, city-based journeys will put more of a strain on components and consumables than long motorway commutes at steady cruising speed – inevitably where most C-Class buyers will put miles on their cars.

-For either a one-off fee, or paying monthly amounts from as little as £1 (up to £40 for the AMG C 63), Mercedes-Benz Service Care guarantees owners the price of parts and labour for up to four years to protect against inflation.
+For either a one-off fee, or paying monthly amounts, Mercedes-Benz Service Care guarantees owners the price of parts and labour for up to four years to protect against inflation.
 Service Care covers the cost of all recommended service items, including fluids, filters and spark plugs.

 In this review

 - 1Mercedes C-Class reviewUpdated version of the Mercedes C-Class hits the right notes with worthwhile upgrades